 Within a moment the room was bathed in darkness, followed abruptly with the sudden flash of millions of stars and other celestial objects surrounding the table.
 A map of the known areas of the settled galaxy.

-“Spies have hacked some information as to what the Terrans have been up to in regards to this unknown artifact or probe,” the sector commander began.
+“Spies have hacked some information as to what the Terrans have been up to in regards to this unknown probe,” the sector commander began.